‘Time to pay the price’ for Ryan Giggs, prosecutor tells court

 “It is about a man who thinks, or thought he could do whatever he liked in respect of his treatment of Kate Greville and that he could get away with it because the sad history of this relationship revealed that his excesses were endured by her, excused and kept private.

+“When the woman he had controlled or coerced in their lengthy, fractious and volatile relationship had the courage to stand up to him.

+“When later his messages in all their ugly detail were exposed to a wider audience than that was intended and the intended target.”

-Giggs’ expressions of affection across more than 19,000 messages exchanged between the former couple, enough to fill 56 lever arch files, were “utterly hollow”, it was claimed.
+Giggs’ expressions of affection across more than 19,000 messages exchanged between the former couple, enough to fill 56 lever arch files, were “utterly hollow”.

 Mr Wright said: “The messages in this case, all of them, when contextualised, tell their own sorry tale of emotional manipulation, physical excess and control and coercion.”